KavyanshKhaitan2/KavyanshKhaitan2/README.md

 # 💫 About Me:
-🔭 I’m currently working on PartyTools
+🔭 I’m currently working on PartyTools<br>
-🌱 I’m currently learning PyTorch, Flask and Pandas
+🌱 I’m currently learning PyTorch, Flask and Pandas<br>
-💬 Ask me about Tkinter
+💬 Ask me about Tkinter<br>
-⚡ Fun fact: My friends say I am the best in the school (in Python)
+⚡ Fun fact: My friends say I am the best in the school (in Python)<br>

 ## 🌐 Socials: